Jacqulyn Buglisi: As a Dancer

-Buglisi was associated with the Martha Graham Dance Company.
+Buglisi was a Principal Dancer with the Martha Graham Dance Company, touring the world.
 She performed in tribute to Graham during the CBS-televised Kennedy Center Honors, and was featured in the PBS special An Evening of Dance and Conversation with Martha Graham.

 Coached by Jane Sherman, she performed solos by Ruth St. Denis at venues including Jacob's Pillow and the Lyon Biennale de la Danse.
 She appeared in the documentaries Trailblazers of American Modern Dance and The Spirit of Denishawn, each of which highlight early 20th-century pioneers of American modern dance.

 As an Educator

+Buglisi is Chair of the Graham technique Department for the Ailey/Fordham BFA program, and has served on the faculties of The Juilliard School and the Martha Graham School.

 Buglisi has been commissioned by the Juilliard School's Emerging Modern Master's Series, Ailey/Fordham University B.F.A.
 Program, the University of Richmond, California State University, Long Beach, George Mason University, Purchase Conservatory of Dance, Interlochen Center for the Arts, the State Ballet College of Oslo, Oklahoma Arts Institute, Jacob's Pillow Dance Festival, Boston Conservatory of Music, Randolph-Macon College, and National Dance Institute, among others.

 In 1970, Buglisi founded the first school of contemporary dance for the community of Spoleto, Italy, and was the Master Artist-in-Residence at Kaatsbaan Cultural Park and at the Atlantic Center for the Arts.
 She taught for the Dance Aspen Festival from 1990 to 1995, the Julio Bocca Center in Argentina, the Victoria College in Melbourne in 1999, and the Chautauqua Institution and Festival from 1995 to 2005.

 She was named honorary chair for the Marymount Manhattan College 2005 Gala and served as a panelist for both the Heinz Family Foundation and the New Jersey State Council on the Arts.
 Buglisi holds creative and educational residencies at Kaatsbaan International Dance Center, Munson-Williams-Proctor Arts-Institute, SUNY Purchase, California State University, Long Beach, George Mason University, University of Richmond, The Mahayfee Theater Class Act in FSU at Tallahassee, Petersburg, Florida, and Syracuse University.

 Buglisi was on the Dance/USA's Board of Trustees as Chair of the Artistic Directors' Council from 2010 to 2013.

 Recognition

-Buglisi's awards and honors include the American Dance Guild Award for Artistic Excellence, the Italian International Lifetime Achievement Award 2016, the Fiorello LaGuardia Award for Excellence in the field of Dance, the 2014 Kaatsbaan International Playing Field Award, the Gertrude Shurr Award for Dance, and Altria Group's 2007 Women Choreographer Initiative Award.
+Buglisi's awards and honors include the 2022 Juilliard President's Medal presented by President Damian Woetzel citing Buglisi's leadership as a "citizen artist", the 2024 Martha Hill Award, American Dance Guild Award for Artistic Excellence, the 2016 Italian International Lifetime Achievement Award, the Fiorello LaGuardia Award for Excellence in the field of Dance, the 2014 Kaatsbaan International Playing Field Award, the Gertrude Shurr Award for Dance, and Altria Group's 2007 Women Choreographer Initiative Award.
 Buglisi has received grants for new work from the National Endowment for the Arts, New York State Council on the Arts, NYC Department of Cultural Affairs, Harkness Foundation for Dance, Howard Gilman Foundation, and The O'Donnell-Green Music & Dance Foundation.

-Buglisi received the Juilliard President’s Medal and the 2021 Bessie’s Awards Special Citation for Table of Silence Project 9/11.
+Buglisi received the 2020 Bessie’s Awards Special Citation for Table of Silence Project 9/11.